 “But you are different.
 I could taste it from the first, and you showed it to me again when you wielded such immaculate hemomantic prowess.
-Yes, your heart beats with something rare among those who serve the Dhalia.
+Yes, your heart beats with something rare among those who serve the Dahlia.
 There is a passion there, a fire that burns bright and hot.
 Those who take up arms against the Hyacinth must have either avarice or conviction in spades, and I can tell at once that you are of the latter.
 And I wish to know what this passion of yours is, the cause of this inferno in your heart.
 Tell me: why did you come to kill me?”

 Peter Atkinson’s horrific smile flashed before Ethan’s eyes.
-The mockery dripped down the man’s face when Ethan forked over his last meager payment of Dhalia scrip and British pounds.
-The memory snatched the hope from his chest just as heartlessly as Peter had snatched the money from his hand.
+The mockery dripped down the man’s face when Ethan forked over his last meager payment of Dahlia scrip and British pounds.
+The memory snatched the hope from his chest as heartlessly as Peter had snatched the money from his hand.
 “I… My wife is a nought.”

 Lady Descoteaux’s eyebrows arched toward the vaulted ceiling.
 “Which is to say, blessed of none of the three elements in the blood?”

 He nodded slowly.
-“I went to the Dhalia for help.
+“I went to the Dahlia for help.
 They arranged for her to vanish, but they wanted more than I could pay.
 I gave them everything I had.
 But it wasn’t enough.
 So the rest became debt after our disappearance.
 And… I’m running out of time.
 If I don’t pay them the next installment soon, they said they’d sell the truth to the highest bidder.
 And you know what that means.”
 The only uncertainty about such an outcome was whether it would be the Rosarium or the Orchid Veil that killed her.

 “And so to protect your beloved, you agreed to go to war with the Hyacinth?
 With a bloodline swarming with tales older than the sands?
 Even knowing what could happen to you?
 Even knowing the powerful enemies you stood to make were you to succeed?”